ScottAnk/game-tracker-client/README.md

 # Getting Started

-The app is hosted on GitHub Pages [check it out!](https://scottank.github.io/game-tracker-client/)
+The app is hosted on Render [check it out!](https://game-tracker-znto.onrender.com/)

-_sorry, due to hosting issues for the backend server, the app is currently not availabe.
-This should be resolved shortly.
-Until then you, can host your own server if you really want to see Game Tracker in action.
-Here's the repository https://github.com/ScottAnk/game-tracker-server_

 Grab a username and you're off to the races.
 If you're feeling lost, check out the interface section for a walkthrough.